Lee Woong-hee

-Lee Woong-Hee (Korean: 이웅희; born 18 July 1988) is a South Korean football defender.
+Lee Woong-Hee (Korean: 이웅희; born 18 July 1988) is a South Korean football defender for Cheonan City FC.

 Club career

 Lee, a draftee from the 2011 K-League draft intake, was selected by Daejeon Citizen for the 2011 season.
 His first appearance for Daejeon Citizen was in the club's first round match of the K-League Cup, against Incheon United.
 The match ended with Daejeon losing 0 - 3, with Lee being substituted early in the second half.
 His debut in the K-League was as a late substitute in Daejeon's match against Jeju United on 10 April 2011.

 In January 2014 Lee moved from newly relegated Daejeon Citizen to FC Seoul.